francesco-vaselli/GlucoseGuard/docs/index.md

 ![The problem](img/problem.png)

+## Acknowledgments

 We acknowledge the use of the [OpenAPS Data Commons](https://openaps.org/outcomes/data-commons/) dataset, and we would like to publicly thank the authors and the contributors for the effort of gathering so many real-world patient data and making them accessible.

+Part of the codebase is inspired from [AccurateBG](https://github.com/yixiangD/AccurateBG/tree/main) which is released under MIT license

 ## Literature reference